N0RT0/al-folio/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: example_pdf.pdf # you can also use external links here
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: Here is an web-based version of my resume.
+For a pdf version click the pdf icon.
 toc:
   sidebar: left
 ---